 In this new reality, devices are not passive tools but intelligent gateways to work.
 These nine providers are leading the charge in reimagining the role of end-user services.
 Their innovations in AI-powered IT support, digital employee experience, VDI, and device lifecycle management are requirements for enterprise relevance, not optional upgrades.

-Organizations that prioritize end-user computing experience see measurable gains in workforce productivity, as smooth device performance, reliable application access, and responsive IT support directly impact users’ ability to perform their work effectively.
+Organizations that prioritize the digital workplace and end-user computing experience see measurable gains in workforce productivity, as smooth device performance, reliable application access, and responsive IT support directly impact users’ ability to perform their work effectively.
 This fundamental impact underscores why this space has moved from back office to boardroom.

 These companies understand that supporting work is more than just fixing problems.
 It’s about preventing them.
 As hybrid work becomes the norm and employees demand more from technology, these providers are showing what the future of IT looks like: fast, flexible, and experience-first.